foglar/dotfiles/README.md

     - [x] wallpapers
     - [ ] Setup wallpapers + external repositories to synchronize
 - [ ] create separated scripts for KDE, GNOME and Hyprland setup
     - [ ] install apps specific to desktop (kdeconnect only for kde, if GNOME gsconnect)
-- [ ] gh-copilot cli not working
 - [ ] bat themes compile
 - [ ] config file forget and add some example one to other directory, create it on run